aquasecurity/microscanner/README.md

 * Don't want to build *microscanner* into the image you're deploying?
 You can create a separate Dockerfile dedicated for vulnerability scanning which starts FROM the image to be scanned, and adds and runs *microscanner*.
 The build based on this Dockerfile would be used purely for scanning purposes, and based on the output of this separate build you can make decisions on whether to deploy that image.

 ## Fair use policy
 Your token will be rate-limited to a reasonable number of scans.
-Currently this is set to 100 scans per day per token, but if you hit rate-limiting issues please do get in touch to discuss your use-case.
+If you hit rate-limiting issues please do get in touch to discuss your use-case.

 ## Supported operating system packages